mourad96/SolarChain/contracts/README.md

 ## Contracts

 ### SolarPanelRegistry.sol
 The central registry for all solar panels.
 It stores panel details and manages ownership.
+Also maintains the relationships between panels, share tokens, and token sales.

 ### SolarPanelFactory.sol
 Factory contract for batch registration of solar panels.
 Uses the Factory pattern to efficiently register multiple panels at once.

 ### ShareToken.sol
 ERC20 token representing shares in solar panels.
 Allows for the tokenization of solar panel ownership.

+### TokenSale.sol
+Manages the sale of share tokens to investors.
+Each sale is linked to a specific panel in the registry.

 ### DividendDistributor.sol
 Handles the distribution of dividends to solar panel share holders.